 Long Term Care: The Stats

 So here’s the big question.
 What are the chances you’ll ever need long term care?
 According to longtermcare.gov, about 70% of people turning 65 will need long term care services at some point in their lives.
-With the average annual cost of a nursing home totaling about $96,000 these days, this can be a scary proposition.
+With the average annual cost of a nursing home totaling around $100,000 these days (depending on where you live), this can be a scary proposition.